Skip to main content

 while True:

-selections=Selection("marketId", "title", "status"),
+selections=Selection("market_id", "title", "status"),

 )

-if not batch:
+if not len(page):

 return

-yield from batch
+yield from page

-offset += page_size
+offset += len(page)

 return